Menu

 If there is an attack, leave the area as soon as it's safe.
 Avoid the affected area in case of secondary attacks.

-Gun-related violence can occur at any time.On 3 October 2023, 3 people were killed and 4 injured in a shooting at the Siam Paragon mall in Bangkok.On 6 October 2022, 36 people were killed in a shooting and stabbing incident in Nong Bua Lamphu province.
+Gun-related violence can occur at any time.On 3 October 2023, 3 people were killed and 4 injured in a shooting at the Siam Paragon Mall in Bangkok.On 6 October 2022, 36 people were killed in a shooting and stabbing incident in Nong Bua Lamphu province.

 More information: